Trees on public land

 The council is responsible for tree maintenance in:

 - Streets, parks, open spaces and cemeteries in Wellingborough and Finedon.

 - Council owned industrial units in Wellingborough.

+Wellingborough Council has a duty to manage the collective tree stock for the benefit of the wider community and in accordance with good arboricultural practices.
 To meet its legal obligations the council manages its trees by carrying out programmed tree inspections on a regular basis.
 Each inspection involves an assessment of the tree's health and condition and identifies any remedial tree work required.
 Any work required is placed in Annual Work Programmes.

 Trees on former Council Housing land (including land around sheltered accommodation) are administered by the social landlord.
 Please contact Wellingborough Homes.

 If a tree is overhanging or obstructing the highway, or is dangerous and is in falling distance of the highway, please report it to Street Doctor.

 Wellingborough Norse provide a range of tree services including pruning, felling, stump grinding, and consultancy such as inspections and reports.
 For more information and a quote, please contact Wellingborough Norse.